Opening 3.00pm, Saturday 19 June, 2021. Exhibition opening includes a performance by Weetangera Primary School.

 About the Artist:

 Rebecca Mayo is an Australian artist.
-She is a Lecturer in the Printmedia and Drawing Workshop at the School of Art & Design, Australian National University.
-Trained in printmaking, she is interested in how characteristics of print, such as repetition, reproduction and copying, might articulate and connect to the politics of thinking, being and moving through the world.
-She principally examines relations and interactions between human and more-than-human life, often in urban and peri-urban sites.
-She uses site and species specific plant dye in her practice, thereby offering audiences a physical and material connection to these plants or places, making visible reciprocal relations and interdependencies between human and more-than-human life.
+She lectures in Printmedia and Drawing at the School of Art & Design, Australian National University.
+Trained in printmaking, she uses the language of print (that is, a practice built around process, repetition and labour) to produce artworks that manifest through—and reveal—practices of care.
+She uses site- and species-specific plant dye in her practice, thereby offering audiences a physical and material connection to these plants or places, making visible reciprocal relations and interdependencies between human and more-than-human life.
 In 2019 she was the winner of the inaugural Castlemaine Art Museum Print Prize and her work A cure for plant blindness, is included in the forthcoming CLIMATE CARE: Reimagining Shared Planetary Futures, at the Museum of Applied Arts (MAK), during the Vienna Biennale for Change, 2021.

 Tuggeranong Arts Centre